google/lovefield/docs/spec/01_schema.md

 https://github.com/google/lovefield/blob/master/lib/schema/builder.js#L186).
 Lovefield provides detailed documentation in the source code, and therefore the specification will only provide links to corresponding source code.
-This also enforces single point of truth and prevent the documents from outdating.
+This also enforces single point of truth and prevents the documents from being outdated.

 Lovefield APIs are grouped inside the `lf` namespace to avoid polluting the global namespace.
 All schema creations start from instantiating a schema